 Each year a group of Cornell students and staff spend spring break completing service projects in various locations across the nation.
 Learn more.

-In addition to our Alternative Spring Break Program, the Civic Engagement Office leads a short two or three day service trip at the end of the third block.
+In addition to our Alternative Spring Break Program, the Civic Engagement program has led service trips over winter break and block breaks.
 This is a great way for students to get off of campus, meet new people, and participate in a Service Trip.
-Learn more.
+Most recently students traveled to Xela, Guatemala to serve at an orphanage, center for people with disabilities, and tutor English with Sisai Spanish school.